bigwig/documentation/Add-on Documentation/Deployment/SSL.md

 # SSL Add-on

 Secure Socket Layer (SSL) encryption is available for improved security when transmitting passwords and other sensitive data.

 As part of the provided `.cloudcontrolled.com` subdomain all deployments have access to piggyback SSL using a `*.cloudcontrolled.com` wildcard certificate.
-To use this, simply point your browser to
+To use this, simply point your browser to:
 * `https://APP_NAME.cloudcontrolled.com` for the default deployment
 * `https://DEP_NAME-APP_NAME.cloudcontrolled.com` for non-default deployments

-> (please note the **dash** between DEP_NAME and APP_NAME).
+    Please note the **dash** between DEP_NAME and APP_NAME.

 SSL support for custom domains is available through the SSL add-on.